For NC State Generic Accounts and Alumni Domain accounts

 Before You Begin

-- Have your mobile phone, tablet, or U2F key with you
+- Be prepared to complete the setup process in its entirety.
+Have your mobile phone, tablet, or security key with you.

-- Learn more about common issues with 2-step verification
+- Learn more about common issues with 2-Step Verification

 - To prevent yourself from being locked out of your account when you can’t receive verification codes, we strongly encourage you to do both of the following during setup: